Program and Research Support

 Through state affiliate organizations, the Susan G. Komen Foundation provides grant funding for local community health programs designed to address needs related to breast cancer.

-Through the United Health Foundation, UnitedHealthcare has funded organizations to train, manage, and implement CHW programs to address health needs in local communities.
-The Foundation supports innovative and evidence-based strategies that improve patient care.
+Through the United Health Foundation, UnitedHealthcare has funded organizations to train, manage, and implement CHW programs addressing the health needs in local communities.
+The Foundation also supports innovative and evidence-based strategies that improve patient care.